“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 White people were a significant minority.
 When one of them threatened to attack me when

-the gates open I sat in the corner sharpening pencils like a madman for hours.
+the gates open I sat in the corner sharpening pencils as weapons like a madman for hours.

 When we went outside I moved straight up at him and saw the fear in his eyes.
 I